4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 ### Pull Request Rules

-1. One PR is one feature or one bug fix.
-Please don't put multiple features/bug fixes in one PR.
+1. One PR is one major feature or bug fix.
+If changes are small - you can combine them in one PR, but please don't put multiple major features/bug fixes in one PR.

 2. Run `uv run pytest` and make sure all tests pass.
 If some tests fail - fix them or fix code or provide the reason why failed tests should be skipped.
 PRs that break existing tests will be rejected.